yagu0/ppam-mpi/README.md

 ---

-The folder "communication/" contains latex sources (and generated pdf files) of a short paper submitted to the Journées de Statistique in Rennes, France (2014), and also the slides presented at this event.
+The folder "communication/" contains latex sources (and generated pdf files) of a short paper submitted to the Journ&eacute;es de Statistique in Rennes, France (2014), and also the slides presented at this event.

 The other folder contains all the C code; but not the EDF (french electricity company) datasets, because they are not public.
 Since the (de)serialization process in code/src/TimeSeries/ is tailored for these data,